muhammedjamsheer/Angular/lifecyclehooks.md

 ### 1.ngOnChanges
 The Angular invokes ngOnChanges life cycle hook whenever any data-bound input property of the component or directive changes.
 This method receives a SimpeChanges object, which contains the current and previous property values.
+Remember that only changes from the parent component will trigger the ngOnChanges() function.
+Also, remember that changes from the parent still update the child value even without implementing ngOnChanges.
+The ngOnChanges adds the benefit of tracking those changes with the previous and current value

 parentComponent.ts
 ```javascript